REIL-UConn/rapid-soh-estimation-from-short-pulses/README.md

 *Questions pertaining to the scripts and data provided in this repository can be directed to Ben Nowacki (benjamin.nowacki@uconn.edu)*

-##  Paper Overview & Abstract
+##  Paper Details & Abstract

-**Rapid Estimation of Lithium-Ion Battery Capacity and Resistance from Short Duration Current Pulses**
+### Rapid Estimation of Lithium-Ion Battery Capacity and Resistance from Short Duration Current Pulses

 Ben Nowacki $^{1*}$, Jayanth Ramamurthy $^{2*}$, Adam Thelen $^{2}$, Chad Tischer $^{3}$, Cary L. Pint $^{2}$, Chao Hu $^{1,\dagger}$